derekeiri/SMART_Imaging/README.md

 ### Dependencies

 I used a Windows 10 Pro OS, v10.0.19044 Build 19044.
-The following programs are used:
+The script has commands to execute the following programs:
 * smartctl.exe from v7.3 of [Smartmontools](https://www.smartmontools.org/)
+* diskpart to list disks
 * [X-Ways Forensics](https://www.x-ways.net/) v20.8
 * [WinMerge](https://winmerge.org/) v2.16.30